iotaledger/documentation/channels/0.1/introduction/core-concepts.md

 Subscribers are devices that can do the following:

 - Read messages on a channel
-- Authenticate messages to make sure they were sent by the author
+- Authenticate messages to make sure they were sent by the trusted author
 - Request access to private message
 - Send messages on the channel

 ## Channels messages

-Channels are streams of messages that are linked to one another by their [Stream identifiers and message identifiers](../introduction/core-concepts.md).
+Channels are messages that are linked to one another by their [stream identifiers and message identifiers](../introduction/core-concepts.md).

-In Channels, the Stream identifier is the channel address, which is the address of a transaction, and the message identifier is the tag of the transaction.
+On the Tangle, the stream identifier is the address of a transaction, and the message identifier is the tag of the transaction.
 Together, these identifiers are called the link.

 ![Header structure](../images/header-structure.png)